 The Little Lost Dog/El perrito perdido by Maria Puncel

 Alicia hurts her leg and must stay in bed.
 The neighborhood friends visit her every day.
 Makoto finds a little lost dog who got hurt.
 He brings the dog to Alicia's to keep her company.
 Alicia's mother, who is a nurse, takes care of the dog's wounds.
-When her father finds the dog's owner, Alicia has to return it.
-The Little Lost Dog is a story of friendship, solidarity and generosity.
+When Alicia's father finds the dog's owner, Alicia must return it.
+The Little Lost Dog is a bilingual story about friendship, solidarity and generosity.